 Adding of the FTA instance corresponds to the modification of the local configuration file by adding of new data transfer agent instance.
 By default this instance will be configured by using the default values.
 To customise the instance the manual configuration file modification is necessary.
+Note that this mechanism is not compatible with the automatic creation of agent vo instances by iteration over the defined VOs.

 '''

-$GLITE_LOCATION/etc/config/scripts/glite-data-transfer-agentsconfig.py --instance add <instance name> <instance type>
+$GLITE_LOCATION/etc/config/scripts/glite-data-transfer-agents-config.py --instance add <instance name> <instance type>

 '''

-<instance_name> is the unique instance name <instance_type> is one of following transfer aget types:
+<instance\name> is the unique instance name <instance type> is one of following transfer aget types: